Manali - Leh Cycle Tour

-- Logistics Vehicle like tempo traveller to carry all our equipment.
+Logistics Vehicle like tempo traveller / SUV to carry all our equipment and Gear.

-- Participants are not expected to carry any loads other than your personal knapsack containing water bottle,camera and trail layers.
+Participants are not expected to carry any loads on their bikes other than your personal kit containing your hydration pack, Camera, trail layers and some trail food.

-- Hotel accommodations in Manali and Leh as per the itinerary in Budget hotels.
+Hotel accommodations in Manali and Leh as per the itinerary in high grade hotels.